Sicily Cultural Tour

 Day 1

 We will meet this morning to kick off our grand tour of Sicily in the glamorous hill town of Taormina, a long-time getaway for the world’s rich and famous.
 Here we will have a welcome toast at our meeting point with a view of the sea, and then head out to meet our local guide and learn about Taormina’s ancient, medieval, and modern history.
 This afternoon we’ll board our private coach and drive to our accommodations in the rich volcanic farmlands of north Mount Etna.
 A celebratory welcome dinner awaits.
-(Stay 3 nights near Mount Etna)
+(Stay 3 nights near Mount Etna at Picciolo Etna Golf Resort & Spa)

 October 18